• Home

 Picture

-Adriana is working with ecomorphology of a community of bats in the Bodoquena Plateau, central Brazil.
-She's interested in understanding the ecological and evolutionary factors that affect community assembly patterns of bat species along gallery forests using geometric morphometrics for quantifying shape of skull and wings.
+Adriana worked with ecomorphology of a community of bats in the Bodoquena Plateau, central Brazil.
+She was interested in understanding the ecological and evolutionary factors that affect community assembly patterns of bat species along gallery forests using geometric morphometrics for quantifying shape of skull and wings.

 Picture